View All

 13. What made you interested in working here?

-This question is generally asked by the interviewer in an interview.
-It provides the interviewee with the opportunity to showcase why he is interested in working with the concerned organization.
+What to focus on while answering: This question is generally asked by the interviewer in an interview.
+It provides you with the opportunity to showcase why you are interested in working with the concerned organization.

 Answer: I am interested in working with your company because of your high commitment to patient care and consistent quality improvement.
 I am impressed by the way you use technology to completely innovate and advance patient care.